Level of Study

 The student should:

-- gain insight into two to three principal themes concerning contemporary Latin American cultures and societies.
+- gain insight into selected central topics and questions in contemporary Latin American society and culture.

 - understand how different perspectives mark the accounts of Latin American societies.